fsi-open/doctrine-extensions/doc/uploadable.md

 $evm->addEventSubscriber($uploadableListener);
 // now this event manager should be passed to entity manager constructor

-// It's also good idea to set default filesystem if you want to use annotations without
+// It's good idea to set default filesystem if you want to use annotations without
 // specifying filesystem.
 $uploadableListener->setDefaultFilesystem($filesystem1);

+// It's also good idea to set default keymaker if you want to use annotations without
+// specifying keymaker.
+$keymaker = new Entity();
+$uploadableListener->setDefaultKeymaker($keymaker);
+// It must be instance of FSi\DoctrineExtensions\Uploadable\Keymaker\KeymakerInterface.

 ```

 ## Simple entity annotations and usage example